 Does Socially Responsible Investing Change Firm Behavior?

-Keywords: Environmental, Social, and Governance (ESG), Institutional Investing, Socially Responsible Investing (SRI), Sustainability
+Keywords: Corporate Social Responsibility (CSR), Environmental, Social, and Governance (ESG), Institutional Investors, Socially Responsible Investing (SRI)

 JEL Classification: G12, G14